Angeles, Philippines: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. Check that you pick the necessary type.
-The vast majority of adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, B and C. Ensure that you get the right kind.
+The majority of adapters for sale now are simply plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most locations.

 If you are planning a trip to Angeles, Philippines in November, you can expect warm and humid weather with occasional rainfall.
 It is important to pack and wear clothing that is comfortable, lightweight, and suitable for the tropical climate.